The group identification problem for $p$-groups of small order

 This approach can be used with $r$th powers for any $r \in \N$.
 A variation of the approach is obtained if commutators are evaluated instead of powers, or other words in the free group are considered and evaluated.
-Hence the general idea described here allows a wealth of different functions $f(v)$.
-The construction of the decision tree is such that each vertex has an associated function $f(v)$ which splits up the associated set $s(v)$ in small subsets.
+Hence the general idea described here allows a wealth of different functions $f_v$.

-\begin{remark} The result of the conjugacy class clustering allows to identify all but $38$ pairs of groups among the groups of order $2^8$. \end{remark}
+\begin{rem} The result of the conjugacy class clustering allows us to identify all but $38$ pairs of groups among the groups of order $2^8$. \end{rem}